Yaacov Cohen: Okay, so welcome to this fifth episode of the future of information webinar. We have been starting a very exciting web series

 Yaacov Cohen: So you’re saying, Maxi, that really user adoption and user experience started in 2019 with the challenge of having an archiving solution which didn't provide the right user experience, the right user interface.

 And then you are saying today, also, your main motivation is a user interface.
-So one of the things we have been looking at at harmon.ie is first facilitating user experience.
+So one of the things we have been looking at harmon.ie is first facilitating user experience.
 We've a side bar within Outlook.
 So to avoid the toggling across applications, making it easy for users to drag and drop emails directly from Outlook.

 But the other aspect to get the next step, ideally, information management should be totally transparent and add the 0 burden on the user.
 So one of the thing we've been exploring the past couple of months is, how can we use the advances in AI, the AI advances and with the [unintelligible] models to actually automate a lot of the information management.
 Is that something that you see in the future which would be of interest for Allianz Technology?